kmanoharan01/ConsensusMetaDA/README.md

 # ConsensusMetaDA

 MetaConsensusDA is an R package for microbiome analysis using multiple algorithms - reaching consensus.
+No one tool perform best DA anlayes on metaganome data.
+Hence it needs a consensus approach to obtain more robust differential abundant microbiome.
+ConsensusMetaDA helps achieve this using five popularly used tools.

 ## Installing ConsensusMetaDA